 The law also provides you with other rights if the servicer decides to offer a deferral option.

-Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with a federally backed mortgage loan, regardless of delinquency status, experiencing a financial hardship due directly or indirectly to COVID-19, can get a forbearance of up to a year.
+Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with a federally backed mortgage loan, regardless of delinquency status, experiencing a financial hardship due directly or indirectly to COVID-19, could get a forbearance while the coronavirus national emergency declaration was in place.
+(This declaration ended on May 11, 2023.)
 A "federally backed mortgage loan" is a loan that's guaranteed or made by a federal agency, like the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA), or owned or securitized by Fannie Mae or Freddie Mac.

-Under Regulation X, which implements the Real Estate Settlement Procedures Act (RESPA), most servicers must take certain steps and provide protections to borrowers facing foreclosure.
-For instance, if homeowners seek loss mitigation, the servicer has to try to get a complete application from them; it has to exercise reasonable diligence in obtaining documents and information to finish the application.
-The servicer then has to review the application for any loss mitigation option that the borrowers requested, like a loan modification, and all other available possibilities.
+For instance, if homeowners seek loss mitigation, the servicer has to try to get a complete application from them.
+It has to exercise reasonable diligence in obtaining documents and information to finish the application.
+The servicer then has to review the application for any loss mitigation option the borrowers requested, like a loan modification, and all other available possibilities.
 (12 C.F.R. § 1024.41(b),(c)).

 A Consumer Financial Protection Bureau (CFPB) interim final rule allows servicers to get out of complying with some mortgage servicing requirements if they offer payment deferrals to borrowers who finish their coronavirus-related forbearances.
 (12 C.F.R. § 1024.41).